jparise/chrome-utm-stripper/README.md

-# Chome Tracking Token Stripper
+# Chrome Tracking Token Stripper

 This is a Google Chrome extension that strips Google Analytics (i.e. [Urchin Tracking Monitor][utm]) tokens from URL query strings.
 This is done *before*